06 Mar The Best Dirt Bikes Off The Road

 Dirt bikes are measured by the size of the engine referred to as cc.
 The higher the cc’s, the more powerful the bike is.
 Whether you’re a passionate rider or a beginner, it’s important to know the different types of dirt bikes.

 There are four: Motocross, Enduro, Trail, and Dual Sport.
 Let’s see the difference between these bikes…

 Motocross bikes are built primarily for racing so they are lighter than a trail bike.
 They’re designed more for speed and less for endurance, though the latter matters too.
 Ranking as number five in the most expensive 250cc 4-stroke motocross bike of 2015 is the Yamaha YZ250F.

 It has a 77-inch cylinder bore and stroke of 53.6 inches.
 Though quite a powerhouse, starting the engine is a snap and the throttle response will not surprise you.
-One of the best qualities of this brand which outlives its competitors is the 2 gallon fuel tank.
+One of the best qualities of this brand which outlives its competitors is the 2-gallon (about 7.5 Litres) fuel tank.
 This is larger than the average motocross bike, which will give the rider another extra mile or so to run.
 This bike costs $7,590.

 The name gives it away, doesn’t it?
 Enduro motorbikes are known for their –you’ve guessed it– endurance.
 They’re heavier than Motocross bikes and have a sturdier build that’s meant to withstand long rides on rough terrains.